 The class is entirely online and asynchronous.
 Students are responsible for keeping up with course assignments and due dates.
-Assigned materials are due at the end of each session at midnight.
+Assigned materials are generally due on Friday at midnight.
 The course grade is determined based on homework, discussion participation, session quizzes, and laboratory workbooks.
 Each point you earn is worth 1% of your final grade.
 There will be some limited opportunities for extra credit, and there is no final exam.
 The course has no formal lectures and makes extensive use of Pearson MasteringGeography online materials - which will be accessed through the mymason.gmu.edu blackboard account.
-The course covers materials from the first half of the Elemental Geosystems textbook, so eText and Lab chapter numbering may not be congruent.
+The course covers materials from the second half of the Elemental Geosystems textbook, so eText and Lab chapter numbering may not be congruent.